Phlebotomy: Occupational Certificate (OC)

 Successful applicants receive an email that explains how they may reserve their seat.
 Any unclaimed seat is offered to the next qualified applicant.
 Once all seats are claimed, an email is sent to applicants who were not accepted.

 Consult the College Catalog for more information about the ranking and selection process.

-All candidates wishing to enroll in health science programs must submit to an official criminal history background check and drug screening.
+All candidates accepted into the phlebotomy program must submit to an official criminal history background check and drug screening.
 Some providers of clinical experiences do not allow individuals with certain types of criminal history into their facilities, in accordance with Florida Statute 468.3065.
 You may review an explanation of Program Disqualification Due to Past Convictions or contact the Florida Department of Health for more information.

 Candidates are also required to submit program specific admission documentation to a third-party compliance management company, Castle Branch.